redit0/hex-tool/README.md

 ---

-> 🎮 **Remember**: This tool is for educational and entertainment purposes within the Grey Hack game only.
-Happy (virtual) hacking!
+> This tool is for educational and entertainment purposes within the Grey Hack game only.